onefact/handbook.onefact.org/pages/bike.md

 * Leave your front and rear lights on at all times.
 * Practice defensive biking -- be predictable, no sharp turns, yell and vigorously signal with your hands, head, and body before turning, stopping slowing down, or doing anything that might be perceived as surprising or unpredictable.
 * Stay on the right side.
 We will stay together using GPS on the right side.
+Ride on the right! :)

 ### 📸 Payless Health LinkNYC Stations